Empowering Kaitiakitanga & Environmental Stewardship

 Words hold power.
 But when words mean different things to different people, messages and intent may be lost in translation.

-In this research area, we are working to understand the vocabulary of environmental stewardship, including the common term ‘kaitiakitanga’.
-We are specifically focusing on identifying language that empowers mana whenua to demand and enact environmental stewardship in their rohe.
+In this research area, we worked to understand the vocabulary of environmental stewardship, including the common term ‘kaitiakitanga’.
+We were specifically focused on identifying language that empowered mana whenua to demand and enact environmental stewardship in their rohe.

-Our research team will also identify and measure the barriers that prevent people undertaking action to protect our biological heritage.
-Specifically, we are designing and conducting a nationally representative survey of requisite capabilities, opportunities, and motivations for undertaking action.
-Once the results of the survey have been analysed through geospatial and ethnographic lenses, we can explore the actions that could help bring down those barriers.
+Our research team also identified and measured the barriers that were preventing people undertaking action to protect our biological heritage.
+Specifically, we designed and conducted a nationally representative survey of requisite capabilities, opportunities, and motivations for undertaking action.
+Once the results of the survey were analysed through geospatial and ethnographic lenses, we explored the actions that could help bring down those barriers.

-In addition, we will explore the ‘levers’ which may be activated to reduce barriers to action in different social-ecological systems through place-based case studies.
+In addition, we explored the ‘levers’ which may be activated to reduce barriers to action in different social-ecological systems through place-based case studies.

 Social-ecological systems